There are three basic things that you need to know about salary:

-Your level of pay will usually be agreed on appointment but how does it increase after that?
-This will usually be determined by your individual contract of employment and any supplementary documents, such as a pay policy.
-The level of your current salary is obviously important, but just as important is a pay scale and knowing how you will progress up that scale.
+Your level of pay will usually be agreed on appointment but how it increases after that will usually be determined by your individual contract of employment and any supplementary documents, such as a pay policy.
+The level of your current salary is important as is a pay scale and knowing how you will progress up that scale.

-Again, this provision needs to be in the contract.
-For example, the school may give contractual guarantees that pay will rise each year by no less than the award, or the Retail Prices Index (RPI).
+The provision to increase salaries each year to take account of inflation should be in the contract.
 Many schools adopt a standard pay clause which gives the governing body discretion to set pay rates as it sees fit.

 Most teachers are salaried, with pay received in 12 monthly instalments, although some are paid hourly.
 Some support staff are paid on term-time only contracts.
 Schools tend to use broadly similar formulas to calculate salaries which take into account the proportion of full-time hours worked as well as the term-time only aspect.
 The salary is usually divided by 12 and paid in equal monthly instalments throughout the year to ensure that the employee receives regular payments.

 Term-time only contracts create a disparity in schools.
-NEU's view is that independent schools should provide full year contracts for all staff.
+The NEU's view is that independent schools should provide full-year contracts for all staff.

 Written pay policy

 The NEU recommends that every independent school should have a written pay policy in place.
 It should be clear, comprehensive and applied fairly and consistently across the school workforce.
 Ideally, the policy should be a contractual document.
 Among other things, it should include:

 - the pay scales used by the school